 Choosing Pharmascience is choosing local, and contributing to the Canadian economy.
 Pharmascience employs nearly 1,500 people across the country.

 Founded in 1983, Pharmascience Inc. is the largest pharmaceutical employer in Quebec with 1,500 employees proudly headquartered in Montreal.
-Pharmascience Inc. is a full-service privately owned pharmaceutical company with strong roots in Canada and a growing global reach with product distribution in over 60 countries.
-Ranked 51st among Canada’s top 100 Research & Development (R&D) investors with over $43 million invested in 2018, Pharmascience Inc. is the 4th largest manufacturer of generic drugs in the country.
+Pharmascience Inc. is a full-service privately owned pharmaceutical company with strong roots in Canada and a growing global reach with product distribution in over 50 countries.
+Ranked 56th among Canada’s top 100 Research & Development (R&D) investors with over $39 million invested in 2019, Pharmascience Inc. is among the largest drug manufacturers in Canada.

 Pharmascience Inc. has strong values based on the importance of investing in its employees and young people.
 Through various programs and initiatives, the company ensures it supports their personal development and life.
-Pharmascience Inc. has proudly been recognized for its investments by being selected as one of Canada’s Top Employers for Young People in 2020 and named as one of Montreal’s best employers, as part of the Canada’s Top 100 Employers project.
-The prestigious Forbes magazine also ranked Pharmascience Inc. among its list of top 300 employers in 2020.
+In 2020, Pharmascience Inc. has proudly been recognized for its investments by being selected as one of Canada’s Top Employers for Young People and named as one of Montreal’s best employers, as part of the Canada’s Top 100 Employers project.
+In 2021, the prestigious Forbes magazine ranked Pharmascience

 Pharmascience Inc. has strong long-standing philanthropic ties with its communities, both locally and internationally.
 For more than 20 years, Pharmascience has been working through Health Partners International of Canada (HPIC) as a partner of choice to increase access to medicine.
 Pharmascience’s total donations of essential medicine is close to $70 million.